Laos–Thailand relations: Mutual assistance

 In 2012, the Thai government agreed to provide loan assistance to Laos for two infrastructure projects.
 The first loan of more than 718 million baht funded the construction of a 33 km road, that would be built from Phudu checkpoint in Thailand's Uttaradit Province to Parklai District in Sainyabuli Province, Laos.
 The second loan of more than 84 million Thai baht funded the second phase of development of Pakse Airport in Champasak Province.

 In October 2011, the Lao government presented 1.5 million baht to the Thai government as a gesture of solidarity with the victims of flooding in Thailand's central region.

 State visits

 Thai Prime Minister Abhisit Vejjajiva visited Laos in December 2010 as part of the 60 year anniversary of relations between the two countries.
 He stated that it was "Thai government's policy to encourage the private sector and state enterprises to invest in Lao PDR while enhancing corporate social responsibility, which renders benefits to local communities and protects the environment at the same time".

 On 31 May 2012, Lao Prime Minister Thongsing Thammavong visited his Thai counterpart, Yingluck Shinawatra.

+Economic relations

+Much of the Lao hydropower generated from dams on the Mekong and its tributaries has been exported to Thailand, which has benefited from the hydropower in developing its poorer areas, especially in Thailand's northeast.
+Selling hydropower has brought in significant foreign exchange to Laos.